 - (1) A lessee shall return a leased thing together with its accessories in a condition which conforms to the contractual use after the expiry of the contract.
 If, upon delivery of the leased thing to the lessee, an instrument of delivery concerning the thing is prepared, the thing is presumed to have been delivered in the condition set out in the instrument of delivery. - (2) The lessee shall be liable for the destruction and loss of and damage to a leased thing which occurs when the thing is in the possession of the lessee unless the lessee proves that the destruction, loss or damage occurred under circumstances which were not caused by the lessee or the person to whom the lessee transferred use of the thing in compliance with the contract.
-The lessee shall not be liable for the natural wear or deterioration of the thing or changes which accompany the contractual use. - (3) If a lessee has incurred expenses with respect to a movable for which the lessee can claim compensation, the thing may be withheld by the lessee until the expenses are reimbursed. - (4) Any agreement according to which the lessee, before termination of a lease contract, undertakes to pay compensation other than possible compensation for damage upon expiry of the lease contract is void. - (5) If the lessee transfers the right to use the thing to a third party, the lessor may, after expiry of the contract, demand the return of the thing even from the third party. - (6) A movable shall be returned at the place at which it was delivered, unless agreed otherwise.
+The lessee shall not be liable for the natural wear or deterioration of the thing or changes which accompany the contractual use. - (21) In the case of a dwelling lease contract, the parties may agree in a format which can be reproduced in writing upon entry into the contract that upon expiry of the contract the lessee shall return the dwelling in such condition that the normal wear and tear or deterioration occurred upon normal use thereof pursuant to the contract has been eliminated or cover the reasonable and necessary expenses related to it.
+The provisions in the first sentence of this subsection shall not apply to things which the lessor gave into the use of the lessee together with the spaces.